How to conquer your clutter

-- Higher levels of stress due to the background of chaos
+- Do you experience high levels of stress due to the background of chaos?

-- Guilt because every room reminds you that you “need to get to it”
+- Do you feel guilty because every room reminds you that you “need to get something done”?

-- Dust and grime buildup because cleaning is harder when you have to clear your surfaces first
+- Do dust and grime build up because cleaning is harder when you have to clear your surfaces first?

-- Wasted time looking for stuff that’s buried or camouflaged by other stuff
+- Do you waste time looking for stuff that’s buried or camouflaged by other stuff?

-- Wasted money buying duplicates of things you can’t find when you need them (or haven’t seen in so long that you forgot you own them)
+- Do you waste money buying duplicates of things you can’t find when you need them (or haven’t seen in so long that you forgot you own them)?

-- Misplaced bills that you might forget to pay (which, btw, is not good for your credit score)
+- Do you forget to pay bills that you've misplaced under a pile of other stuff (which, btw, is not good for your credit score)?

-Do some or all of these problems resonate with you?
-If so, let’s move on to solving this problem.
+If some or all of these problems resonate with you, let’s move on to solving this problem.